jamesshade/time/README.md

 ## Primary Classes

-* Instant - An instant in time - similar to a Joda ReadableInstant and its subclasses (e.g. DateTime) or a JDK Date.
+* Instant - An instant in time - similar to a JDK Instant.
-  This has no concept of chronology or time zone.

-* Date - A date in the calendar with no concept of time of day or time zone (i.e. it is a day, a month and a year) - similar to Joda's LocalDate.
-There's no direct JDK "pure" date class.
+* Date - A date in the calendar with no concept of time of day or time zone (i.e. it is a day, a month and a year) - similar to the JDK LocalDate class.

-* Time - A time of day with no concept of date or time zone (i.e. it is an hour, minute, second and millisecond) - similar to Joda's LocalTime.
-There's no direct JDK "pure" time-of-day class.
+* Time - A time of day with no concept of date or time zone (i.e. it is an hour, minute, second and millisecond) - similar to the JDK LocalTime class.

-* DateAndTime - A combination of Date and Time into a single case class - similar to Joda's LocalDateTime.
+* DateAndTime - A combination of Date and Time into a single case class - similar to the JDK LocalDateTime class.

-* Zone - A time zone - wraps a Joda DateTimeZone, similar to the JDK's TimeZone class.
+* Zone - A time zone - wraps a JDK ZoneId.

 * Clock - Something that can provide the current time and date.
 This is a trait, with a single concrete implementation "SystemClock".
+Similar to a JDK Clock.

-* Duration - A length of time, wraps a Long representing a number of milliseconds - similar to Joda's Duration.
+* Duration - A length of time, wraps a Long representing a number of milliseconds - similar to a JDK Duration.
 Note that for the purposes of time arithmetic, Durations are directed (i.e. a Duration can be negative).

 ## Intention 1 - Scala Friendly Time Handling